georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Images in the gallery, product description images, or other product-related photos will be stored at upload time in the cloud and delivered from there each time is needed in frontend.

-Downloadable product attachments are supported by installing Bb_FilesystemDownloadable.
+Downloadable product attachments are supported by installing bb/filesystem-downloadable.

 .. image:: _static/features/product-gallery.png
   :height: 300px